The common credit card fees you probably don’t want to know about, but should.

 BUT, he also travels a lot for work, and his credit card grants him several free entries to the Qantas Club airport lounge, valued at around $510 per year.
 After factoring this in, he decides that the card pays for itself.

-Also referred to as ‘foreign transaction fees’, this is the fee charged for purchases made on your card in other countries, as the credit card company (think Visa or MasterCard) needs to convert this money into Australian dollars.
+Also referred to as ‘international fees’, this is the fee charged for purchases made on your card in other countries, as the credit card company (think Visa or MasterCard) needs to convert this money into Australian dollars.

 A cash advance fee is the fee charged for withdrawing money from an ATM using your credit card.
-This fee is often around 3%, BUT you are also charged interest on cash advances the moment they occur (interest-free periods don’t apply).
+Credit card cash withdrawal charges are often around 3%, BUT you are also charged interest on cash advances the moment they occur (interest-free periods don’t apply).
 The term ATM fee is used interchangeably with cash advances, but your specific provider might charge another fee for using a different ATM network.

 Cash advances can be expensive, so it’s best to use a debit card when withdrawing from ATMs.